[+]

 |

-You can receive notifications via Discord or Email when it is your turn in a game.
+You can opt in to receive notifications via Discord or Email when it is your turn in a game.
 To turn on notifications, simply go to your Settings page, then set 'Receive' and check the box for the type of notification you would like.

 The Your Turn Games page will also show you a list of any games where it is currently your turn.
 A 1 next to the menu button indicates the number of games waiting for you to take your turn; if there is no number, there are no games waiting on you.
 The Your Turn Games page will also refresh automatically once per minute, so you can keep this page open in the background to be indirectly notified when it is your turn in a game.